The Lifestyle & Design of Japanese Minimalism

 Some Recommendations to Adopt This Lifestyle

-Now, I’d like to show you some of my favourite tips for adopting a minimalistic lifestyle.
+Now, I’d like to show you some of my favorite tips for adopting a minimalistic lifestyle.
+These tips will help to ensure that you know exactly what you’re doing when embracing the lifestyle and design of Japanese minimalism.
 Here are some tips that are given by Fumio Sasaki in his book Goodbye Things.

 • Start by giving away, selling, or donating everything that’s junk.